-To send flowers in memory of Judith Ann "Judi" Ramirez (Morck), please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Judith Ann "Judi" Ramirez (Morck), please visit our Heartfelt Sympathies Store.

 Judi attended St. Mary’s Institute in Amsterdam and studied at Albany Business College earning a degree in Business and Administration.
 She furthered her studies at Fulton Montgomery Community College and at Empire State College earning a Bachelor’s degree in Human Services.
 Judi worked in the banking industry and Montgomery County Office for Aging in Amsterdam, with her most rewarding and dedicated service being with the New York State Thruway Authority.
 She was employed for over 30 years as a toll collector predominately at the Amsterdam interchange.
 After retirement, Judi maintained part-time employment and reveled when her phone rang with an opening for a day shift.
 Her days at work were fulfilled with conversation and friendships with her colleagues, imparting detailed directions to lost patrons, and greeting daily commuters.
 Quite often when out and about in the neighboring cities, she was greeted by someone saying, “Don’t you work at the Amsterdam Interchange?”
 To this she always smiled.